SainadhAmul/SainadhAmul/README.md

 - MLops for building self-sustained and monitored pipelines
 - Vision Transformers
-- Explainable and relianlble AI soulutions
+- Explainable and relialble AI soulutions